 A dozen online gaming companies have already obtained licensing in the Wolverine State.
 They’ve each partnered with a land-based casino entity, too.

->

-> MI internet casinos that will eventually offer slots include:
+MI internet casinos that offer slots include:

->

-> - BetMGM Casino: Partnered with MGM Grand Detroit
+- BetMGM Casino: Partnered with MGM Grand Detroit

 - BetRivers Casino: Partnered with Little River Band of the Ottawa Indians

 - DraftKings Casino: Partnered with Bay Mills Indian Community